A smiling young man hiking down a mountain with his female friends during a vacation with the sun sets in the background.

 A person gracefully pours a rich, velvety wine from a bottle into a waiting glass.

 Beautiful Budapest is easily one of the best places to visit in June if you like immersive architecture, fascinating history and relaxing thermal spas.
-Technically, its two different cities merged into one: the east bank of the Danube, previously known as Pest, and the hills of the western bank, which form the City of Buda.
+Technically, it’s two different cities merged into one: the east bank of the Danube, previously known as Pest, and the hills of the western bank, which form the City of Buda.
 Both offer plenty of allures – from art-packed museums and medieval fortresses to the grand faces of the Hungarian Parliament Building.

 River cruises on the Danube are a great idea for soaking up city views with the setting sun as a backdrop.
 It’s also still cool enough in June (especially after dark) to appreciate Budapest’s world-famous spas.
 The Széchenyi Baths in the heart of City Park are without a doubt the most iconic and certainly the most popular.
 Looking for a more intimate experience?
 Visit the stunning baths at Gellért, which boast opulent Art Nouveau decor.